Jump to accessibility statement Skip to content

 A healthy dose of quality tuition

-At Sunderland, you’ll be taught by renowed academics in some of the UK’s most groundbreaking facilities, gaining unique insights into some of the health needs of our population.
+At Sunderland, you’ll be taught by renowned academics in some of the UK’s most ground-breaking facilities, gaining unique insights into some of the health needs of our population.
 You’ll study in some of the best-performing Trusts in England and receive the right balance of personal and professional teaching methods.
-The North East region was ranked number 1 in the UK in 17 of 18 indicators in the 2019 Annual National Training Survey published by the General Medical Council by Junior doctors training in hospitals, GP practices and other healthcare settings.
+Our Medicine course is in the top 20 in the UK (Guardian University Guide 2024) and ranked 5th overall in the UK on the National Student Survey, and ranked 1st in the UK for academic support (NSS, 2024).

 We have an outstanding reputation for delivering a comprehensive range of health-related courses.
-You will study alongside pharmacists, nurses, paramedics, and biomedical, sport and physiological scientists, offering opportunities for inter-disciplinary working.
+You will study alongside pharmacists, nurses, paramedics, and biomedical, sports, and physiological scientists, offering opportunities for interdisciplinary working.

 Fantastic facilities

-From the start of the course you will be using our Anatomy Lab which has a range of resources, from Adam Rouilly anatomical models, touch-screen computers, portable ultrasound equipment, to an Anatomage Table.
+Additionally, from the start of the course, you will be using our Anatomy Lab which has a range of resources, from Adam Rouilly anatomical models, touch-screen computers, and portable ultrasound equipment, to an Anatomage Table.

 Medical students and a lecturer using the Anatomage Table

-In early 2022 we opened our new multi-million pound Anatomy Centre which has been designed to support your anatomy learning through the use of prosections.
-It will allow you to improve your depth perception, spatial orientation and visualization of body structures below the skin.
+Our anatomy lab was opened in 2022 and has been designed to support your anatomy learning through the use of prosections.
+It will allow you to improve your depth perception, spatial orientation, and visualization of body structures below the skin.

 An exterior shot of the brand new Anatomy Centre

-And then we have our Living Lab with mock hospital wards, immersive suite and simulation manikins.
-All designed to allow you to run different scenarios, from clinical skills, to role playing, fully immersing you in your surroundings from the safety of the University.
+Then we have our Living Lab with mock hospital wards, immersive suite, and simulation manikins.
+All designed to allow you to run different scenarios, from clinical skills to role-playing, fully immersing you in your surroundings from the safety of the University.
 Read more about the Living Lab.

 Sustainability at Sunderland Medical School

 We are living through a climate emergency.
-At Sunderland we recognize the impact climate change is having on health.
+At Sunderland, we recognise the impact climate change is having on health.
 We are embedding teaching on sustainability into the medical curriculum and offer opportunities to be involved in this area through our student and staff sustainability group.

 It costs less than you might think

 That might seem a little far away at the moment though – and we know getting to that point requires a sizeable investment in tuition fees first.
 At Sunderland, we offer a range of scholarships to support you during your studies.
-For full details, see the Scholarships, discounts and specialised grants section of our website.
+For full details, see our scholarships and bursaries.

 Sunderland living is the perfect remedy

-By studying in Sunderland, you’ll be based in a fantastic city by the sea – one which was shortlisted for City of Culture 2021 in fact.
-There’s a shortage of doctors here in the North East, which means you’ll be helping to address a national imbalance, plus the chances of you securing a job after you graduate should be pretty good too!
+By studying in Sunderland, you’ll be based in a fantastic city by the sea.
+There’s a shortage of doctors here in the north-east, which means you’ll be helping to address a national imbalance, the chances of you securing a job after you graduate should be pretty good too!

 2 students walking along the beach